-7.1 In all schools, the CEO will send the employee a dismissal notice.

-7.2 Where dismissal is with notice, any notice period will be in accordance with the employee's contractual arrangements, or the statutory period, whichever is greater.
+- 7.1 In all cases, the Head of Governance and People will send the employee a dismissal notice. - 7.2 Where dismissal is with notice, any notice period will be in accordance with the employee's contractual arrangements, or the statutory period, whichever is greater.
 The employee will receive normal pay throughout the period of notice.